sibirbil/sibirbil.github.io/_pages/outreach.md

 Plenary speaker with the talk "Artificial Intelligence and Explanation Methods in Optimization," [YAEM 2025](https://www.yaem2025.org/), Ankara, Turkey.

-Session chair at [EURO 2025](https://euro2025leeds.uk/), Leeds, UK - Session title "New Approaches in Explainable Optimization in stream Transparent and Fair Decision Making with Mathematical Optimization."
+Session chair at [EURO 2025](https://euro2025leeds.uk/), University of Leeds, UK - Session title "New Approaches in Explainable Optimization" in stream Transparent and Fair Decision Making with Mathematical Optimization.

 Session chair for DSSV-ECDA 2021, Data Science, Statistics & Visualisation (DSSV) and the European Conference on Data Analysis (ECDA) - Online